 High Cetane Number:

-Typically 70–85 (vs 45–55 for conventional diesel)
+Cetane number typically 70–85 (compared to 45–55 for conventional diesel)

-Short ignition delay
+Faster ignition delay

 Consistent Quality:

-Manufactured under controlled conditions
+Manufactured under controlled chemical conditions

-No variability due to crude origin
+No variability associated with crude oil origin

 Environmental Performance:

-Lower particulate matter and NOx emissions
+Lower particulate matter (PM)

 Refining & Processing Properties